No deficiency in ensuring delivery of justice in Sidhu Moosewala murder case: CM Mann | Law-Order

 - India

-Punjab Chief Minister Bhagwant Mann Monday asserted there was no deficiency on his government's part in ensuring the delivery of justice in the Sidhu Moosewala murder case, a day after the slain singer's father threatened to withdraw the FIR.
+Punjab Chief Minister Bhagwant Mann on Monday asserted there was no deficiency on his government's part in ensuring the delivery of justice in the Sidhu Moosewala murder case, a day after the slain singer's father threatened to withdraw the FIR and leave the country.

 ''From our side, there is no such deficiency that we are making any delay in delivery of justice.
 Every day, someone or the other is being arrested.
 From wherever we get any clue, we make arrests (in the case),'' the chief minister said in Pathankot.